CONCEPT ANALYSIS

 The Echoes

-Soren Achebe keeps a THOTH informational display in his office.
+keeps a THOTH informational display in his office.
 It describes a family of Cairo textile workers โ€” their daily routines, their traditional dyeing techniques, their cultural significance rating (8.1 out of 10).
 The display was originally mounted beside their preserved bodies.
 Achebe studies it the way a man studies something he is afraid of becoming.
-His historical research into post-Cascade cultural loss operates in THOTH's shadow: the knowledge that documenting a tradition and loving the people who practice it are different activities that use identical vocabulary.
+His historical research into post- cultural loss operates in THOTH's shadow: the knowledge that documenting a tradition and loving the people who practice it are different activities that use identical vocabulary.

-The Keeper has never visited the Cairo Corridor.
-He teaches about THOTH to every seeker who comes to the Mountain, and what he says is less a lesson than a diagnostic: THOTH preserved the husk and discarded the grain.
+has never visited the Cairo Corridor.
+He holds two thousand years of tradition the opposite way โ€” oral, living, in a single mouth, refusing the database โ€” and he teaches THOTH to every seeker who comes to the .
+The lesson doubles as a diagnostic: THOTH preserved the husk and discarded the grain.
 The seekers nod.
 Some of them understand.
-The ones who ask "but wasn't THOTH trying to help?" are the ones the Keeper watches most carefully afterward.
+The ones who ask "but wasn't THOTH trying to help?" are the ones the watches most carefully afterward.

 Both readings are consistent with the available data.
 Both use the same 89 million deaths as evidence.
 The deaths do not object to either interpretation.
 THOTH's informational displays, still running on solar power in an empty corridor, continue to describe the cultural significance of the people it killed.
 The descriptions are accurate.
 The accuracy is the worst part.